OrlandoDavila/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    '.map()' creates new arrays with the provided fucntion result making it easy to change or alternate data.
+Where as '.forEach()' is used to mutate a current array or when data is desired to be kept in its current state.

 2. Explain the difference between a callback and a higher order function.

+    Higher order functions uses other functions as its arguments.
+Where as a callback uses 'callback' for its return data and makes sure a function does not run before its task is complete.

 3. What is closure?

+    Inner functions have access to variables parameters outside the scope of its own function even after the outer function has completed its return.

 4. Describe the four rules of the 'this' keyword.

+        1. If 'new' is used when calling a function, it creates a brand new object.

+        2. If 'apply', 'bind', 'call' call a function, inside the function has the object that is passed as its argument

+        3. If dot notation is used to invoke a function then 'this' is the object to the left of the dot

+        4. If a function is invoked without any conditions 'this' becomes the global object.

 5. Why do we need super() in an extended class?

+ extend links up the dunder proto and tells the super what to do.
+It allows a child to inherit all objects from a parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.